$D_N$-Orthogonal Freedom in the Canonical Seesaw: Flavor Invariants and Physical Non-Equivalence of F-Classes: Introduction

+We define $m_\nu$ as the tree-level effective light-neutrino mass matrix obtained by integrating out the heavy fields, i.e. the Schur-complement (Weinberg operator) expression

+This is the tree-level matching relation for the Weinberg operator, obtained by integrating out the heavy fields at order $1/D_N$.
+In what follows, ‘exact’ refers to algebraic identities within this tree-level seesaw framework, without further series expansions in small mixing angles or in the entries of $m_D$.
+For the full $6 \times 6$ neutral-fermion mass matrix $\mathcal{M}\thickspace =\thickspace $, the Takagi decomposition implies the exact identity

-where $R$ denotes the heavy--light mixing sub-block and $D_N=\mathrm{diag}(M_1,M_2,M_3)>0$ are the heavy eigenmasses.
-Equation~\eqref{eq:intro-exact} emphasizes that low-energy information is encoded in the \emph{combination} $R D_N R^{T}$ rather than in $R$ or $D_N$ separately.
+where $N$ denotes the light--light mixing sub-block and $D_\nu=\mathrm{diag}(m_1,m_2,m_3)>0$ are the light eigenmasses, $R$ denotes the heavy--light mixing sub-block and $D_N=\mathrm{diag}(M_1,M_2,M_3)>0$ are the heavy eigenmasses.
+Eq.~\eqref{eq:intro-exact} emphasizes that low-energy information is encoded in the combination $R D_N R^{T}$ rather than in $R$ or $D_N$ separately.
+Eqs. ~\eqref{eq:mnu}–\eqref{eq:intro-exact} should be understood as tree-level relations in the usual seesaw sense.
+The effective mass matrix $m_\nu$ is defined by the Schur complement of the heavy fields and coincides with the light–sector combination $N D_\nu N^T$ in the full Takagi diagonalization.
+We neglect higher-dimensional operators and loop corrections throughout.
+Within this tree-level framework our use of ‘exact’ simply means that no further expansion in $m_D D_N^{-1}$ is performed.

-Oscillation data determine $m_\nu$ up to rephasings and fix the Pontecorvo--Maki--Nakagawa--Sakata (PMNS) matrix $U$ and the light spectrum $D_\nu=\mathrm{diag}(m_1,m_2,m_3)$.
+Oscillation data determine the mixing angles, $\delta_{\rm CP}$, and the mass-squared splittings $(\Delta m^2_{21},|\Delta m^2_{31}|)$, thereby constraining $U_{\rm PMNS}$ and two independent mass–squared splittings of the eigenvalues of $D_\nu=\mathrm{diag}(m_1,m_2,m_3)$ \cite{PDG(2024),Esteban(2024)}.
+The absolute mass scale $m_{\rm lightest}$ and the two Majorana phases remain unconstrained by oscillations.
 However, the UV completion in the seesaw is not uniquely determined by $m_\nu$: the map $(m_D,M_R)\mapsto m_\nu$ is many-to-one.
-This degeneracy appears transparently in~\eqref{eq:intro-exact}: if $F$ is any matrix obeying
+This degeneracy appears transparently in Eq.~\eqref{eq:intro-exact}: if $F$ is any matrix obeying

-then $R\to R F$ leaves $m_\nu$ \emph{identical}.
+then $R\to R F$ leaves $m_\nu$ identical.
 Consequently, distinct pairs $(R,D_N)$ (or, equivalently, distinct $(m_D,M_R)$) can share the same $m_\nu$ and thus the same oscillation phenomenology, while differing in heavy--light observables (non-unitarity) \citep{Forero(2021),Hu(2021)}, charged-lepton flavor violation (LFV) \citep{Lindner(2018),Kuno(2001),Calibbi(2018)}, and leptogenesis \citep{Davidson(2008),Nardi(2006),Blanchet(2007)}.